EMDR Therapy in Calgary | Trauma Healing at Core Psychology

 The Challenge: When the Past Still Feels Like the Present

-You might not talk about it often, but you feel it—anxiety that won’t quiet down, reactions that seem bigger than the situation calls for, a sense of being stuck in patterns that no longer serve you.
-Maybe certain memories replay in your mind, or you avoid things that bring up uncomfortable emotions.
-You’ve told yourself “it wasn’t that bad” or “I should be over this by now,” but your body and mind are still carrying the weight of past experiences.
+You might not talk about it often, but you feel it.
+Anxiety that won't quiet down, reactions that seem bigger than the moment calls for, a sense of being stuck in patterns that no longer serve you.
+Maybe certain memories replay, or you find yourself avoiding things that bring up uncomfortable emotions.
+You've told yourself "it wasn't that bad" or "I should be over this by now."
+But your body and mind are still carrying the weight.

 The good news?
 You don't have to stay stuck in this cycle.